ernestomr87/backend-challenges-to-do/challenges/beginner/service-palindrome-checker.md

 ### Instructions

-1. **Objective**: Develop a RESTful API that checks whether a given string is a palindrome.
+1. **Objective**: Develop a REST API that checks whether a given string is a palindrome.

 2. **Environment Setup**: Choose your preferred programming language (e.g., JavaScript, Python, Java, C#) and set up the necessary environment.